catavei/Drone-Navigation/docs/README.md

 - **Evaluate**: This mode evaluates the performance of the trained model.
 - **Render**: This mode visually renders the drone's navigation.

-To run the program, use the following command structure in your terminal:
+To run the program, use the following command structure in your terminal from the `src ` directory:

 ```bash
 python main.py --mode [mode]